Coastal HSA logo

 • Western & Northern provinces (Alberta, BC, Manitoba, Saskatchewan, Yukon, NWT, Nunavut): Only 5% GST applies to the admin fee.
 Claims are tax-free, keeping HSAs very cost-efficient.

-• Atlantic provinces (NB, NS, PEI, NL): HST of 15% is applied to the admin fee.
+• Atlantic provinces (NB, NS, PEI, NL): HST of 15% or 14% for NS is applied to the admin fee.
 Claims remain tax-free.

 • Ontario: Unique in that claims themselves are taxed.
 On top of 13% HST on admin, Ontario applies 2% Premium Tax (PPT) on the claim + admin and 8% Retail Sales Tax (RST) on claims.